Many different factors contribute to the production of smoke produced by your Pit Boss.

 Should A Smoker Be Producing Smoke All the Time?

-The smoke will usually be white and it’ll look like white clouds.
-However, this type of smoke won’t give your food that nice smokey flavor.
+Well, that’s not how pellet grills and smokers work.
+They shouldn’t smoke all the time.
+Your Pit Boss will produce the most smoke at the beginning of the cook.
+The smoke will usually be white and look like white clouds.
+However, this smoke won’t give your food a smokey flavor.

 Instead, it’ll add a slightly bitter taste to your foods.
-This white smoke is also often referred to as “start-up smoke”.
+This white smoke is also often referred to as “start-up smoke.”
+You should look out for the generation of clear, thin blue smoke, which will give your foods the best smoke flavor.

 Is It Showing Any Codes?